 Your incentive structure can be based on total revenue or profits.
 Let’s discuss this in some detail:

-Designing an incentive structure that works for your agency
+How to design an incentive structure for your recruitment agency?

 First, determine which KPIs are most relevant to your agency’s success.
 Examples include: